Alejandrodelgado/cloud-iot/README.md

 Once the status reads Running, we need to expose that deployment as a Service so that it can be accessed.
 By specifying a service type of NodePort, the service will also be mapped to a high-numbered port on each cluster node.
 The guestbook application listens on port 3000, so this is also specified in the command.
 Run:

- 	kubectl expose deployment guestbook --type="NodePort" --port=3000
+ 	kubectl expose deployment guestbook --type="LoadBalancer" --port=3000

 service "guestbook" exposed